Nevenall/ghosting-the-edge/03 Gearing Up.md

 Using gear with an effect skill typically calls for the character to take an {{Overcome Obstacle}} action to activate the item.
 If that's successful the character can pass the initiative baton to the device and roll for its effect.
 If the {{Overcome Obstacle}} succeeds with style, the boost can be passed to the device.

-{callout} The effect skill is only relevant when the character is pressed for time or resources, as during a conflict.
+The effect skill is only relevant when the character is pressed for time or resources, as during a conflict.
 When such conditions don't exist the character can simply roll an {{Overcome Obstacle}} to use the gear or accomplish their goal with no roll required.
 For example, a doctor using anesthetics under normal circumstances would not roll at all.
 They would simply administer the correct amount.

 #### Sapience